All teaching in polar law is conducted in English

 • Do you want to hone your academic research skills?

-• Would you like to study in an international environment?
+• Would you like to study in an engaged group of international students in an Arctic environment?

 Emphases in the programmes